NaufalArsa/Coding-Camp-Image-Classification/README.md

 # 🐱🐶 Cat vs Dog Image Classification using Convolutional Neural Network

-This project demonstrates a complete deep learning pipeline to classify images of cats and dogs using both a **sequential CNN model**.
+This project demonstrates a complete deep learning pipeline to classify images of cats and dogs using a **sequential CNN model**.

 ## 🚀 Highlights